SQLCrespi/PowerShell-Docs.pt-br/dsc/tutorials/dscCiCd.md

 #### <a name="deploymodules"></a>DeployModules

-Inicia uma sessão do PowerShell no `TestAgent1` e instala os módulos que contêm os recursos de DSC necessários para a configuração.
+Inicia uma sessão do PowerShell no `TestAgent1` e instala os módulos que contêm os recursos DSC necessários para a configuração.

 #### <a name="deployconfigs"></a>DeployConfigs